nttcom/zeek-parser-DHCPv4-COM/README_en.md

-# Zeek-Parser-MYDHCP
+# Zeek-Parser-DHCPv4-COM

 ## Overview

-Zeek-Parser-MYDHCP is a Zeek plug-in that can analyze communication using MYDHCP.
+Zeek-Parser-DHCPv4-COM is a Zeek plug-in that can analyze communication using DHCP4（Dynamic Host Configuration Protocol for IPv4）.

 ## Usage